-Bechtle’s remarkable success as an IT provider has spanned more than 35 years.
+Bechtle’s remarkable success as an IT provider has spanned since 39 years.
 Founded in Heilbronn, Germany, in 1983, it has grown from a microbusiness to an established international partner delivering future-facing IT.
 We’re firmly anchored in our local region, yet globally connected.
-And our 8,000 employees strive each and every day to turn your IT projects into a resounding success.
+And our 13,000 employees strive each and every day to turn your IT projects into a resounding success.

-Bechtle AG continues to expand its Software Division by acquiring Smartpoint IT Consulting GmbH with locations in Linz and Vienna, the systems integrator Ulbel & Freidorfer in Graz and Comformatik AG located in Villingen-Schwenningen.
-Bechtle also adds another partner to its global network—The Softline Group, headquartered in Moscow, opening up the markets in Russia, Turkey and the CIS.
+Bechtle AG continues to expand its Software Division by acquiring Smartpoint IT Consulting GmbH with locations in Linz and Vienna, the system houses Ulbel & Freidorfer in Graz and Comformatik AG located in Villingen-Schwenningen.
 In December, Bechtle surpasses one billion euros of revenue in its public sector business for the first time.

 Two new partnerships are forged in Latin America—Compucentro in Mexico and Microware in Brazil.
 Shortly after, Bechtle adds yet another member to their Global IT Alliance—Data#3 Limited in Brisbane, Australia.
 Bechtle expands its existing IT solution portfolio to include its own product and project financing solutions for the first time through Bechtle Financial Services AG.
 Bechtle merges with Steffen Informatik AG and gains five new locations in Switzerland.
 At the central logistics hub in Neckarsulm, Bechtle introduces an augmented reality solution, equipping warehouse staff with smart glasses.
 This is the world’s first live deployment of SAP’s mobile AR Warehouse Picker app.
 7,667 dedicated employees smash the three billion euro mark in revenues.